halasheta/gp-sentence-taggers/hmm/README.md

-This directory contains the predictions made by the depth-gram backtracking model for both the normal and garden-path test sets.
-The surprisal threshold used ranges from 1.30 to 1.95 and each set of predictions for each surprisal are distinguished by comma-separation.
+This directory contains the predictions made by the Hidden Markov Model for both the normal and garden-path test sets.